 This module aligns with the Professional Practice Programme philosophy and is designed to be flexible and practice-led.
 You will have the opportunity to develop skills of enquiry, reflection and problem solving.
 A blended learning approach is taken, incorporating classroom sessions, skills workshops and online activities via Moodle in line with the university's learning and teaching strategy.
 You will be encouraged to think critically and share practice experiences with your fellow students to explore your prior experience and develop future learning needs in relation to acquiring the enhanced surgical skills required for safe surgical first assistant practice.
-As well as engaging in both directed and self-directed learning activities, you will be an active partner in your own learning and development and in return you will receive regular feedback and feedforward aimed at developing your academic skills.
+As well as engaging in both directed and self-directed learning activities, you will be an active partner in your own learning and developing your academic skills.
 You will have the opportunity to identify learning opportunities and discuss your progress with the module and practice placement partners for the duration of this module and for career-long learning.